kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 This account is used to store large amounts of Kin offline and to receive KRE rewards.
 You can use this account to replenish the operational account when it’s running low on Kin.

-## Creating an Account
+## Creating An Account

 This is a two -part process, and the flow requires both the client AND server SDK.
 The first part of the process is to generate an account locally on client, which will create a public/private keypair.
 At this point, the account does not yet exist on the blockchain.
 Now that you have generated the key pair, you will need to send the public key to your server, where you will use the server SDK to create the account using this public address in a process called “onboarding”.
 A successful account creation will result in a transaction ID.

 ## Earn

-The concept of an earn is when a user is rewarded by the app, which means that a payment transaction is sent from the developer’s Operational Account to a User Account.
+The concept of an earn is when a user is rewarded by the app, which means that a payment transaction is sent from the developer’s [Operational Account](/terms-and-concepts#operational-account) to a User Account.

 ## Friendbot